magento/meta-for-magento2/README.md

 - Install the Facebook Business SDK for PHP: `composer require facebook/php-business-sdk`.
 This dependency is used by the extension.
 - You will see a message similar to: `Installing facebook/php-business-sdk (8.0.0): Downloading (100%)`
 - Execute `php bin/magento module:status`
-- You must see Facebook_BusinessExtension in the list of disabled modules.
+- You should see Meta_BusinessExtension in the list of disabled modules.
-- To enable module execute `php bin/magento module:enable Facebook_BusinessExtension`
+- To enable modules execute `php bin/magento module:enable Meta_BusinessExtension Meta_Catalog Meta_Conversion Meta_Promotions Meta_Sales`
 - Execute `php bin/magento setup:upgrade`
 - Optional `php bin/magento setup:static-content:deploy`
 - Execute `php bin/magento setup:di:compile`